 Giving quality feedback in a respectful way can be hard.
 Receiving feedback in a respectful way is even harder.
 (Even receiving positive feedback for some is difficult.)
-After receiving negative feedback in particular do you notice you have heightened negative emotions or niggling thoughts that linger long afterwards?
+During and after receiving negative feedback in particular, do you notice you have heightened negative emotions or niggling thoughts that linger long afterwards?
 That just shows you care.

-As a business leader, you probably find yourself being the formal giver of feedback more often than a formal receiver of it.
+As a leader, you probably find yourself being the formal giver of feedback more often than a formal receiver of it.
 Still, there are many opportunities to receive feedback.
 You can solicit feedback from individuals, via employee surveys, or through a 360-degree feedback process.
-You may also receive unsolicited feedback from anyone you work with.
+You may also receive unsolicited feedback from anyone at work.

-Positioning yourself as a good receiver of feedback can be very powerful for you personally and as a role model for your company.
+Positioning yourself as a good receiver of feedback can be very powerful for you personally and as a role model for your team and the rest of your company.
 It really boils down to being the “bigger” person when receiving feedback.

 1. Keep your ego in check.